UAE 1-2 Uruguay: Manchester City target Gaston Ramirez nets stunning free kick as La Celeste come from behind to win

 The breakthrough came after 20 minutes with the UAE taking a surprising, but deserved, lead.
 Omar Abdulrahman found Matar with a superb pass using the outside of his boot before the striker skipped around the goalkeeper and slotted his shot past two defenders on the line.

-Redha Ali’s men almost doubled the lead moments later when Kalil found himself one-on-one against Martin Campana, but the Uruguayan shot stopper got down well to keep his side in touching distance.
+And Redha Ali’s men almost doubled their lead moments later when Kalil found himself one-on-one against Martin Campana, but the Uruguayan shotstopper got down well to keep his side in touching distance.

-For all of the UAE’s chances, a brilliant free kick from Uruguay’s Ramirez gave Tabarez’s men an equalizer just before the break.
-The Bologna midfielder whipped a left-footed shot past the helpless Housani Ali Khaseif to give his team a goal against the run of play.
+For all of the UAE’s chances, a brilliant free kick from Uruguay’s Ramirez gave Tabarez’s men an equaliser just before the break.
+The Bologna midfielder whipped a left-footed shot past the helpless Housani Ali Khaseif to give his team an equaliser against the run of play.

-The UAE didn’t carry the same threat as it had in the first period with the players beginning to tire, and Tabarez’s side looked perfectly comfortable holding on to the lead with a quarter of the game still left to play.
+The UAE didn’t carry the same threat as they had in the first period with their charges beginning to tire, and Tabarez’s side looked perfectly comfortable holding on to their lead with a quarter of the game still left to play.

-Uruguay plays Senegal in its next game on Sunday, while the UAE takes on Great Britain.
+Uruguay play Senegal in their next game on Sunday, while the UAE taken on Great Britain.

 - Own Goal

 - Penalty Missed